codyjrivera/ids-artifact/README.md

 2. Run `python3 ./gen-scrq3.py DAFNY-RESULTS BOOGIE-RESULTS`, where `DAFNY-RESULTS` is the output from running `./dafny-all.sh`, `BOOGIE-RESULTS` is the output from running `./boogie-all.sh`, and `DAFNY-RESULTS` is the output from running `./dafny-all.sh`.
+3. Run `cp scatter.png /outpwd` to copy the generated scatter plot to the host machine.

 A sample `DAFNY-RESULTS` is in `utils/artifact-dafny-results.txt`, while a sample `BOOGIE-RESULTS` is in `utils/artifact-boogie-results.txt`.
 Note that the script will